ACEND- Accreditation Council for Education in Nutrition and Dietetics Academy of Nutrition and Dietetics

 Did you Know?

-Almost half of dieticians hold a graduate degree and have certifications in specialized health programs.
+Almost half of the dieticians hold a graduate degree and have certifications in specialized health programs.

 As a dietician, you'll be primarily participating in overseeing food preparation, menu planning, provide tips on having healthy food.
 In addition, they also alert their patient based on their health condition and diagnose patient's nutritional problems.